-This opportunity is offered primarily to support outdoor learning field investigations preferably on public lands, and related student stewardship activities, for students in pre-Kindergarten through grade 12, as part of comprehensive Meaningful Watershed Educational Experiences (MWEEs) that contribute to school environmental literacy programs.
-Projects must involve students in extended learning that includes outdoor experiences when possible and leads to stewardship projects.
-For this opportunity, public lands include primarily state-managed properties such as state parks, estuarine research reserves, designated natural areas, state forests, trails, water trails, etc.; or may include Federal facilities such as National Parks, National Wildlife Refuges, etc.; or local, county, municipal or neighborhood parks and other green spaces offering opportunities to explore and study nature and natural systems.
-Given changes to school situations and practices in the wake of the coronavirus pandemic, accommodations for alternative arrangements will be considered, such as blended learning that includes asynchronous student investigations at home or in their community, a combination of virtual and in-person learning.
-We invite you to contact us before applying to discuss any ideas that reimagine outdoor learning considering the pandemic, current conditions and barriers.
-School/district guidance on reopening plans must be included/ documented in the application.

-Eligible costs necessary to bring outdoor learning and stewardship to fruition may include transportation and facility fees, teacher professional development including assistance with transitioning to blended virtual/in-person outdoor learning options or supplies for field investigations and stewardship projects.
+This opportunity is offered primarily to support outdoor learning field investigations on public lands, and related student stewardship activities, for students in pre-Kindergarten through grade 12, as part of comprehensive Meaningful Watershed Educational Experiences (MWEEs) that contribute to school environmental literacy programs.
+Projects must involve students in extended learning that includes outdoor experiences and leads to stewardship projects.
+For this opportunity, public lands include primarily state-managed properties such as state parks, estuarine research reserves, designated natural areas, state forests, trails, water trails, etc.; or may include Federal facilities such as National Parks, National Wildlife Refuges, etc.; or local, county or municipal parks offering opportunities to explore and study nature and natural systems.
+Eligible costs necessary to bring outdoor learning and stewardship to fruition may include transportation and facility fees, teacher professional development, or supplies for field investigations and stewardship projects.
 Stewardship activities may take place at school, in the surrounding community, or elsewhere as appropriate to the program's content.
-Student stewardship may include community outreach or awareness activities that students can develop and share with others virtually/using technology.
-An emphasis on planning for future curriculum integration will be considered.

 School systems (districts) and partners working with schools are encouraged to apply under this outcome.
 Partners may include local or state agencies, nonprofit entities such as environmental organizations or outdoor schools.
 Proposals are preferably for systemic district-wide programs and can support schools that are fully ready to implement their MWEEs but are lacking funding resources for the stated costs associated with outdoor experiences and/or stewardship; or school districts that need more help in planning and implementing quality, sustained student experiences as part of their local curriculum.
 There is a preferred minimum request of \$25,000 up to a maximum of \$100,000 (those with projects less than \$25,000 are encouraged to arrange a discussion with the outcome contact listed here, to determine if the project may be eligible).
-Funds may be used for the 2020-21 or 2021-22 school years, and summer of 2021 for planning and teacher preparation.
+Funds may be used for the 2019-2020 or 2020-2021 school years, and summer of 2020 for planning and teacher preparation.
 Funds should serve as many students as possible.

-To discuss project ideas, please email the Outcome contact or fill out the request form and a CCS project manager will contact you: Proposal Discussion Request Form
+To discuss project ideas, please fill out the request form and a CCS project manager will contact you: Proposal Discussion Request Form